efeelize/eng/bec/record/phase_1/Day_10.md

 ## PART II.choose a training program
 ### content
 #### importance
 - building confidence with early successes,demonstrating value and relevance.
-- engaging learners in solving real problems that they care about,and allowing them to discover,explore,and share.
+- engaging learners in solving real problems that they care about, and allowing them to discover,explore,and share.
 - employees are the greatest asset of modern organisation and paying for traing is just a kind of investment.
 - effective training will improve the employees' KSAs,that is knowledge,skills, and ablities,and is contributable to their own career and success.
 - improve your knowledge,skills adn abilities needed for high quality performance and optimum contributions to the goals and objectives of your organisation.
 - trainers' experience can guarantee effective training techiques and strategies.
-- formal orientation will get them familiar with the organisation,their work units and their jobs.
+- formal orientation will get them familiar with the organisation, their work units and their jobs.
 - indentify with our company and become valuable members of it.
 - retain and motivate employees.
 - increasing productivity
 - reducing the new employees' anxiety.
 - improving employee morale.
 - give the new commers a clear idea of their future job and obligations
 - help them on the right track in no time.
 - ensure effective orientation
 - give them a concrete map of whole company
 - get them familiar with the layout of the organisation.
 - give the new staff a sense of being valued,which will result in retention.

 #### how
 - conforming that the equipment is working properly
 - turn to effective visual aids to stimulate interest,
 - provide variety and facilitate retention
 - effective presentation techniques and instructional strategies
 - maintaining a positive energy and attitude to set the tone and provide momentum for the presentation.
 - encouraging active involvement and the sharing of experience and opinions.
 - length of training cannot be ignore,lengthy training will be boring and tiring,while too short training inadequate.
 - introduce our company's history,company's purpose and stategicgoals
 - a framework of job-related tasks
 - specific job goals and descriptions,appraisal criteria...
 - job duties and responsibilities
 - arrange co-workers to welcome the newcomers and show them around the premises.

 ## PART III.
 ### sentence
-- so whether...is above your level are crucial.otherwise it would be...
+- so whether...is above your level are crucial.otherwise
+it would be...
-- some are enthusiastically for it,others are violently against it,and still others stand between them,what's your opinion?
+- some are enthusiastically for it,others are violently against it, and still others stand between them,what's your opinion?
 - i cannot agree more.
 - precisely,besides.